-"Net WAC Cap Rate" with respect to any distribution date and the Class A, Class M and Class B Certificates, a per annum rate equal to the excess, if any, of (A) the weighted average of the net mortgage rates of the mortgage loans as of the related due date prior to giving effect to any reduction in the Stated Principal Balances of such mortgage loans on such due date, over (B) a per annum rate equal to the sum of Net Swap Payment payable to the Swap Provider and any Swap Termination Payment not due to a Swap Provider Trigger Event payable to the Swap Provider on such distribution date (to the extent not paid by the Swap Administrator from any upfront payment received pursuant to any related replacement interest rate swap agreement that may be entered into by the Supplemental Interest Trust Trustee), divided by the outstanding Stated Principal Balance of the mortgage loans as of the related due date, multiplied by 12.
+"Net WAC Cap Rate" with respect to any distribution date and the Class A, Class M and Class B Certificates, a per annum rate equal to the excess, if any, of (A) the weighted average of the net mortgage rates of the mortgage loans as of the related due date prior to giving effect to any reduction in the Stated Principal Balances of such mortgage loans on such due date, over (B) a per annum rate equal to the sum of Net Swap Payment payable to the Swap Provider and any Swap Termination Payment not due to a Swap Provider Trigger Event payable to the Swap Provider on such distribution date (to the extent not paid by the Swap Administrator from any upfront payment received pursuant to any related replacement interest rate swap agreement that may be entered into by the Supplemental Interest Trust Trustee), divided by the outstanding Stated Principal Balance of the mortgage loans as of the related due date prior to giving effect to any reduction in the Stated Principal Balances of such mortgage loans on such due date, multiplied by 12.
 The Net WAC Cap Rate for the Class A, Class M and Class B Certificates will be adjusted to an effective rate reflecting the accrual of interest on an actual/360 basis.
 For purposes of calculating the Net WAC Cap Rates, the "net mortgage rate" of a mortgage loan is equal to the applicable interest rate borne by the mortgage loan less the sum of the respective rates used to calculate the servicing fee, the trustee fee and the lender paid mortgage insurance fee, if any.